Pension Survivor Options: What Spouses Need to Know

 If you chose Single Life, your pension may stop entirely at your death.
 If that happens, and the household also loses one Social Security check, the surviving spouse can see a major drop in monthly income.

-That’s why survivor options are less about optimizing today’s payment and more about protecting your spouse’s cash flow later.
+This is why survivor options are less about optimizing today’s payment and more about protecting your spouse’s cash flow later.
+The goal is making sure essentials are still covered when the household is down to one income earner.

-Here’s a practical way to compare options without getting lost in the numbers.
+Here is a practical way to compare options without getting lost in the numbers.
+The five steps below give you a clear before-and-after view of survivor income.

 If your spouse is significantly younger, survivor options can reduce your monthly amount more.
 The plan may price it that way because the expected payout period is longer.

 Many plans default married participants into a QJSA unless the spouse signs a waiver and the plan allows an alternative.
-This is an easy detail to miss, so it’s worth checking early.
+This is an easy detail to miss, so it is worth checking with your plan administrator early in the process.

 FAQs